Amy Meng, Arts & Tech Editor

 @amengcourant

-As April brings way for warmer weather and blooming flowers, it also welcomes National Poetry Month.
+As April paves the way for warmer weather and blooming flowers, it also welcomes National Poetry Month.
 To celebrate poetry and creativity, the school hosts the annual Poetry Fest, an event that not only gives students the opportunity to share their writing with a broader audience but also transforms poetry into a performing art.
 This year, students will come together on April 25 from 6 to 8 pm to celebrate their passion for poetry.

 Poetry Fest is organized by English teacher Kristen Brown and hosted by several upperclassmen who serve as the Masters of Ceremonies.
 The event not only promotes a passion for poetry, but also emphasizes inclusivity.
 “It tends to draw in all kinds of students, from AP Lit students who are writing very complex poems like sestinas or villanelles to freshmen who are just trying it out for the first time,” Ms. Brown said.
 “You’ll see seniors who already have one foot out the door applauding for our freshmen who are just starting their high school careers.”